2d-inc/android_summit/README.md

 ## Sample Code

 Get the source code for the example project.
 This a Flare-less project that shows the basics of what we're trying to achieve.
-Make sure you export with time from keyframe.

 [https://github.com/2d-inc/android_summit](https://github.com/2d-inc/android_summit)